Herbert Weiss: Journalistic career

-Weiss published his first article in 1980 on aging. and worked as a journalist for the next 40 years.
-He has authored or co-authored more than 815 articles on aging, health care and medical issues.
+Weiss published his first article in 1980 on aging. and worked as a journalist for over 45 years.
+He has authored or co-authored more than 1,111 articles on aging, health care and medical issues.
 Weiss’ columns regularly appear in newspapers throughout Rhode Island and news blogs.
 He writes a weekly “Age Beat” commentary covering issues that impact America’s baby boomers and seniors, published in the Pawtucket Times and Woonsocket Call.

 The American College of Health Care Administrators recognized his work with 1994 and 1999 National Journalism Awards.
 He received the 1998 Distinguished Alumnus award from the Department of Applied Gerontology at the University of North Texas in 1998, and the AARP Rhode Island’s 2004 Vision Award.

+In 2024, the RI Minority Task Force honored him for his years of coverage of aging issues in Rhode Island.

-Weiss has served on the editorial advisory boards of the following publications covering long-term care: The Brown LTC Quality Letter (1993); McKnight’s LTC News (1992–2000); Aging Network News (1991–1993); The Journal of Long Term Care Administrators (1985–1995); and Contemporary Long Term Care (1983–1990).
+From 1983 to 2009, Weiss has served on the editorial advisory boards of the following publications covering long-term care: The Brown LTC Quality Letter (1993); McKnight’s LTC News (1992–2000); Aging Network News (1991–1993); The Journal of Long Term Care Administrators (1985–1995); and Contemporary Long Term Care (1983–1990).
 In January 1997, McKnight’s LTC News named Weiss one of its “100 Most Influential People” in the Long-Term Care industry.

 Since 2018, Weiss has been a member of the Order of the Occult Hand.

 Weiss oversaw editorial content for seven nationally published trade newsletters and newspapers.
-These include Founding Editor of Aging Network News (1985 to 1988); editor of three medical-related national newsletters on CPT and CPR coding, as well as Medicare reimbursement issues for physicians (1988 to 1990); editor of Senior Law Report and Marketing to Seniors (1990-1991); managing editor of Brown LTQ Quality Letter (1993); and Founding Editor of Senior Living, now called Prime Time (1997 to 1998).
+These include Founding Editor of Aging Network News (1985 to 1988); editor of three medical-related national newsletters on CPT and CPR coding, as well as Medicare reimbursement issues for physicians (1988 to 1990); editor of Senior Law Report and Marketing to Seniors (1990-1991); managing editor of Brown LTQ Quality Letter (1993); the Blackstone Valley beat for the Providence Journal (1994) and Founding Editor of Senior Living, now called Prime Time (1997 to 1998).

 Weiss also covered Capitol Hill writing the Capitol Report for The Journal of Long Term Care Administration (later renamed Balance) from 1990 to 1998, and Washington Report for Contemporary Long Term Care from 1986 to 1987.
 As a journalist, he was accredited by the House Press Gallery (1987, 1988, 1990, 1991) to cover Congress.

+In 2025, the James P. Adams Library at Rhode Island College created a collection titled Herbert P. Weiss Papers to house all of Weiss' published articles, reports, newsletters and newspapers he has edited.
+Covering over 45 years of reporting on health care and medical issues, the collection is available to students and researchers nationwide.